From First DUI to Death Penalty

 - Criminal Court: A criminal process where your freedom is at stake.

-I handle criminal defense.
-Although I do not represent clients in dependency court, I protect your criminal exposure during DCF investigations.
-Specifically, I ensure that prosecutors do not use your statements in the dependency process against you in criminal court.
+The firm handles criminal defense.
+Although Rocky Brancato does not represent clients in dependency court, he protects your criminal exposure during DCF investigations.
+Specifically, the defense team ensures that nothing you say or do in the dependency process undermines your criminal case.

 Common Sources of False Allegations